 I reupholstered a chair in cotton duck and I wanted to make a DIY paint custom chair upholstery with art by painting a peacock image.
 It’s such a great way to customize a piece of furniture.
 I used fabric paint and love how it turned out!
 I was going to paint the fabric before it was upholstered and realized I might not have a placement correct.
 I decided to throw caution to the wind and paint the peacock on the chair after it was reupholstered, and I thought I would share my process with you with this tutorial.

 When painting upholstery, use a fabric paint.
 You can also use acrylic paint, latex paint or chalk paint mixed with textile medium.
 It normally calls for a 50/50 ratio of part fabric medium and part paint, but check your bottle for directions first for what kind of paint to use.
 Using a fabric paint or medium helps keep the painted fabric from having stiffness and cracking an allows you to use different colors for a custom mix.

 I started by sketching out my image in watercolor pencil.
-That way when I painted the pencil will blend right into the paint.
-But you could also use a transfer technique for your image.
+That way when I painted the pencil will blend and dissolve right into the paint.
+You can also use a transfer technique for your image.
 After outlining my image, I under-painted the image in black fabric paint on the seat cushion to add depth to the piece (under-painting makes the colors seem richer.), and give a guideline for where to paint.